soundcloud/dns-endpoint-pool/README.md

 ## Events

-- If a request to update the endpoints fails, the pool will emit an `'error'` event.
+- If a request to update the endpoints fails, the pool will emit an `'updateError'` event.
 The endpoint pool will continue to function, using the previously fetched endpoints.
 - If it is not possible to return any values from `getEndpoints()` (because all endpoints are disabled, for example), the pool will emit `'noEndpoints'`.